 Nevertheless there will be monitoring (refer Section 7.4) and management measures implemented to reduce the risk of physical interaction with protected marine species, as described in the following EMF and depicted in Figure 6-3.
 These measures will apply to the operation of the dredge and also to any other vessels engaged in the works (e.g. crew transfer vessels).
-Night time dredging will be subject to the same management measures as for dredging during daylight hours.
 These will be facilitated with the use of spotlights/vessel searchlights to increase visibility for Marine Fauna Observers (MFOs).